 - small pinch of salt

 Soak the almonds in a large bowl of filtered water for 8 – 12 hours.
 Drain and put in a food processor along with the raw cacao, dates, vanilla extract and salt.
-If you are unsure of the moisture content of your dates, add 6, and then add 2 extra and pulse each time, until you get moist breadcrumbs.
+If you are unsure of the moisture content of your dates, add six and pulse the mixture.
+If you think that it needs a bit more moisture to bind together, then add an extra two and pulse each time, until you get a consistency like moist breadcrumbs.
 Line the base of a spring form pan with parchment paper and press the mixture in to the pan.
 Press down firmly with your fingers or the back of a spoon to ensure that the filling is smooth, solid and compacted.
-Place in the fridge to chill while you make the base.
+Place in the fridge to chill while you make the filling.

 - 3 cup cashews